 What Can I Do With This Degree?

-- Counselor educators in Ph.D., master of arts, and bachelor of science programs
+- Counselor educators in doctoral, masters and bachelor degree programs

 - Clinical directors and administrators in agencies, hospitals, and nonprofit organizations